-Shortlist magazine the free circular for London, were interested in commissioning map illustrations for the up coming Adidas Boost Trainer feature.
+Shortlist magazine the free circular for London, was interested in commissioning map illustrations for the upcoming Adidas Boost Trainer feature.
 The artwork had to embody a running theme to promote the new trainer.

-The architectural running map, with a route through the centre of London, with interesting architecture highlighted within the map.
-1 Olympic City – see both the Anish Kapoor sculpture and the London Aquatics Centre, 2 Lloyd’s of London – Richard Rogers’ infamous ‘inside out’ building, 3 Sky Garden – London’s highest public garde, 4 The Shard by Renzo Piano, 5 London City Hall, Norman Foster and Ken Shuttleworth.
+The architectural running map, with a route through the centre of London, with interesting architecture, highlighted within the map.
+1 Olympic City – see both the Anish Kapoor sculpture and the London Aquatics Centre, 2 Lloyd’s of London – Richard Rogers’ infamous ‘inside out’ building, 3 Sky Garden – London’s highest public garden, 4 The Shard by Renzo Piano, 5 London City Hall, Norman Foster, and Ken Shuttleworth.

-The Lambeth pop culture, running route map, which includes intresting site such as 1.
+The Lambeth pop culture, running route map, which includes interesting site such as 1.
 Start at Leake Street Tunnel/The Vaults, 2.
 The Cinema Museum, 3.
 Charlie Chaplin blue plaque 4. o2 Academy Brixton 5.
 Brixton Market.

-Lastly the Manchester pop culture map, with a few of the interesting and famous sites of Manchester to see while your on you run, such as, 1 Tib Street Horn: 12 meter high modern artwork studded with florescent lights, National Football Museum and Media City UK.
+Lastly the Manchester pop culture map, with a few of the interesting and famous sites of Manchester to see while you’re on your run, such as 1 Tib Street Horn: 12-meter high modern artwork studded with florescent lights, National Football Museum and Media City UK.